 We believe in real jobs, real wages, and real-world experience.
-Our formula for success is rooted in a three-part approach:
+Our formula for success in transforming the lives of young adults with disabilities through the power of a job is rooted in a three-part approach:

 - Focus on abilities, not disabilities.